AMUR LEOPARD

 Anik & Kazimir are very playful, inquisitive & confident, with Anik being the more dominant one.
 They both love interacting with enrichment but after being fed they prefer to find a comfy position up on a high platform and either survey the area or sleep.

-Please note that the Leopard brothers are currently off show but Anik will be moving next to Luna, as soon as his section of the enlosure is completed – and hopefully we can expect some baby Leopards in the near future.
-Be sure to check our social media for updates!
+Please note that the Leopard brothers are currently off show but Anik will soon be moving next to Luna once his enclosure is complete, and if all goes well, we could be welcoming baby leopards in the near future!

 Amur Leopards are critically endangered with approx. only 100 left in the wild and our brothers are part of a breeding program that will help reintroduce Amur leopards back to the wild.
 Learn more about our project Amur Leopard: Back to the Wild >> HERE <<